Operations and Supply Chain Management

-Students in other disciplines often find it valuable to include some Management Science courses in their degree programme, as exposure to Management Science has become an assumed part of the training of quantitative social scientists as well as computer specialists and engineers.
+Students in other disciplines often find it valuable to include some OSCM courses in their degree programme, as exposure to the principles of OSCM has become an assumed part of the training of quantitative social scientists as well as accountants, computer specialists, and engineers.

 For examples of jobs in this area, visit the Chartered Institute of Procurement and Supply.

 Find out more about what you can do with a degree in Operations and Supply Chain Management.

 Reception Level 2, Meremere Building – see campus maps

 College of Business and Law | Te Rāngai Umanga me te Ture

 University of Canterbury | Te Whare Wānanga o Waitaha

 Browse related subjects to Operations and Supply Chain Management